Information for Employees

 The DRC Workplace Access staff are available to speak with employees who would like information about removing barriers to access in the workplace or requesting reasonable accommodations.
 In some cases, departments may take the initiative to remove barriers to access so that employees do not have to request accommodations.

-If a disabled or pregnant employee decides to request an accommodation, she must submit an Accommodation Request Form and may be required to submit a Medical Provider Form.
+If a disabled or pregnant employee decides to request an accommodation, she must submit an Accommodation Request Form (Note: you must be signed into your UA email account to access the Request Form) and may be required to submit a Medical Provider Form.
 Once submitted, any medical information will be maintained at the DRC and kept confidential.
-(We recommend using Adobe Acrobat Reader to open the fillable PDF version.)

 The DRC will make a determination about whether an employee is eligible for accommodations.
 If an employee is eligible, the DRC will engage in an interactive process to determine if the accommodation request is reasonable.
 The DRC will consult with the employee, the employee’s supervisor, and other individuals as appropriate to gather information about the essential functions of the employee’s job and/or whether implementing the accommodation request would pose an undue hardship for the University.
 Based on the information gathered, the DRC will make a determination about whether the accommodation requested is reasonable and will communicate its determination in writing to the employee and supervisor.